 UBER ACCIDENT INSURANCE COVERAGE

-Since 2012, the ride sharing industry has grown from a $0 a year business to more than a $1 Billion a year.
+Since 2012, the ride sharing industry has grown from nothing to more than a $1 Billion a year.
 Uber and its business plan has become a shinning light for new start ups around the country.
 There is no end in sight for the success of Uber and its competitors like Lyft.
 To date Uber and Lyft have more than 8.5 million users spanning more than 400 cities in 60 countries.
 These two giants have an estimated combine worth of more than $52 Billion, and they are showing no signs of slowing down.
 They are averaging more than 1 million rides a day, and with that many rides crashes are inevitable.
 Being injured as a result of an incident involving an Uber of Lyft driver makes recovering damages a tedious and difficult task.

 Lawsuits that result from an Uber of Lyft vehicle present important, but difficult issues for insurance coverage and the future of coverage as these companies continue to expand.